 Top Daily Fantasy Basketball Site

-A fantasy basketball team consists of 1 center, 2 power forwards, 2 small forwards, 2 shooting guards and 2 point guards.
-The typical salary cap at FanDuel for an NBA fantasy team is 60k.
-Your team of nine players must stay below the $60,000 cap.
+A fantasy basketball team consists of a player from all 5 positions, an extra guard (PG or SG), an extra forward (SF or PF) and a utility (any position).
+The typical salary cap for an NBA fantasy team is 50k.
+Your team of 8 players must stay below the $50,000 cap.
 Here are some example cap hits to give you an idea of how much certain types of players cost:

 These are just example salaries.
 The actual salaries for each player will change throughout the season defending on their performance and their future projections for that season.

 It is very important that you understand the scoring structure used to determine the fantasy points for your team.
-Below I’ve listed the FanDuel basketball scoring structure.
-Other daily fantasy sites may have slightly different scoring than FanDuel, so if you play daily fantasy at another site be sure to check the scoring before picking your first team.
+Below I’ve listed the typical basketball scoring structure.
+Be sure to check the scoring at your preferred DFS site before picking your first team.

 - Point = 1 point